neal-logan/dsba6211-summer2024/nophishing/README.md

 ## Conclusions & Future Directions

-The final model's ROC-AUC, precision, and recall are all about 0.96, a pretty good model.
+**Probably a pretty good model**: The final model's ROC-AUC, precision, and recall are all about 0.96.

+**However**:
-However, the final model has not been assessed for overfitting, weakspots, or resilience; this should be addressed.
-Regularization was not applied and no cross-validation was used to optimize parameters; both should be considered.
-Additionally, some method for model deployment should be developed.
+* The final model has not been assessed for overfitting, weakspots, or resilience
+* PiML's ROC-AUC seemed to disagree substantially on models that should have been identical
+* Regularization was not applied
+* No cross-validation was used to optimize parameters
+* There's no consideration for exporting models
+* There's probably room for more feature engineering

+## Some Lessons Learned
+* **Use PiML early and often**, particularly in **early** exploratory data analysis.
+I intended to use PiML extensively in EDA, but only for things that I didn't end up getting to.
+In fact, it would have produced better results faster for many of the analyses I did complete in this section.
+* **Don't use Colab** (or any web-based notebook.)
+While it's convenient for quick notebooks, efforts of even this relatively small scale can benefit from:
+ * More control over the environment
+ * Less connection instability
+ * More (and more consistent) compute power